Optimal Kron-based Reduction of Networks (Opti-KRON) for Three-phase Distribution Feeders: Optimal Kron-based Reduction of Networks

 \item The reduction level is limited by~\eqref{eq: assign_adj} and~\eqref{eq: cutting plane}.
 Therefore, we solve the problem iteratively: at each stage, the model is resolved with an updated adjacency matrix that reflects the evolving cluster structure.
 The process terminates when no reduction occurs, i.e., no further reduction satisfies the voltage error threshold. \end{enumerate}

-To iteratively solve~\eqref{raw model}, the adjacency matrix must be updated after each iteration to represent new admissible assignments.
+To iteratively solve~\eqref{raw model}, the adjacency matrix must be updated after each iteration to reflect newly admissible assignments.
 After each iteration $t$, based on how reduced nodes are assigned, we update the adjacency matrix to model connections among super-nodes as

-where, $A^*$ represents the optimal assignment matrix obtained at iteration $t$, and $\odot$ denotes element-wise multiplication.
-It connects each super-node to the neighbors of itself and its assigned nodes.
+where, $A^*$ represents the optimal assignment matrix obtained at iteration $t$, and $\odot$ denotes element-wise multiplication. ~\eqref{eq: update_adj} connects each super-node to the neighbors of itself and its assigned nodes.
 If the original network is radial, $\Lambda$ remains radial throughout.
 The number of reduced nodes $n_r^{(t)}$ and super-nodes $n_s^{(q,t)}$ at iteration $t$ are both functions of the reduction limit $q$.
 The number of nodes that can be reduced in iteration $t$ is bounded by $n_r^{(t)} \leq q$, and the number of remaining super-nodes evolves as

 Since $\Lambda^{t}$ is radial, the number of lines at each iteration is $n_s^{(q,t)} - 1$.
-Accordingly, the number of \textit{distinct} feasible reduction scenarios that is restricted by~\eqref{eq: assign_adj} equals $2(n_s^{(q,t)} - 1)$, i.e., two scenarios per available line (for every line, load could move across in either direction).
+Accordingly, the number of \textit{distinct} feasible reduction scenarios restricted by~\eqref{eq: assign_adj} equals $2(n_s^{(q,t)} - 1)$, i.e., two scenarios per available line (for every line, the load could move across in either direction).
 Here, by distinct feasible reduction scenarios, we mean the total number of pairs $(i,j)$ that satisfy~\eqref{eq: assign_adj}.

 The number of iterations in~\eqref{raw model} is influenced by the reduction limit $q$ in~\eqref{eq: cutting plane}.
 Setting $q$ to a larger value allows the optimizer to make more reductions per Opti-KRON iteration, leading to potentially fewer total iterations until convergence is achieved.
 However, since reductions can only be made on direct neighbors at each iteration (due to the connectivity constraint \eqref{eq: assign_adj}), we have observed that the optimizer can start to make ``greedy" decisions for $q>1$.
 Specifically, it can trade long-term reduction quality (in terms of voltage prediction error) for short-term nodal reduction gains which, while feasible and locally optimal, eliminate the possibility of higher quality reduction decisions on future iterations.
 This will be illustrated directly in Fig. \ref{fig: lemma}.
 This behavior arises because larger $q$ values reduce the number of distinct feasible reduction scenarios that can be explored.
 When reducing many nodes at one step, $n_s^{(q,t)}$ decreases sharply and leads to a smaller set of distinct feasible choices.
 The following lemma formalizes the impact of $q$ on the total number of feasible reduction scenarios explored throughout the reduction process.